People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 3. Use Social Media Platforms

-The key is to identify a few platforms that work with your membership and church culture, get familiar with them and use them consistently.
-These are some of the most common social platforms:
+The key is to identify a few platforms that work with your membership and church culture, get familiar with them, and use them consistently.

-There are countless ways to use Facebook to engage with your church members and it can be a great way to connect and grow relationships by sharing life with each other.
+There are countless ways to use Facebook to engage with your church members, and it can be a great way to connect and grow relationships by sharing life with each other.

 For example, I have a pastor friend whose wife has a Facebook page and uses it to encourage the ladies of the church, share scripture, and be a presence during the week.

-Setup a fan page and share encouraging videos, and snippets from a church event, or advertise an upcoming church project.
+Set up a fan page and share encouraging videos, and snippets from a church event, or advertise an upcoming church project.

 Don’t forget to link all content back to your website.